 Facilities at the halls...

-Beginning with Crescent & Pioneer halls, all new hall developments feature a sizeable gym, the one at North Hill by far the largest and most comprehensive.
+Beginning with Crescent & Pioneer halls, all new hall developments feature a sizeable gym, the one at North Hill by far the largest on campus and most comprehensive.
 It is free for all students, so your 'non-North Hill' friends can join you.
+The gyms at Crescent & Pioneer Halls and at the new Nanyang Crescent Halls are for residents only.

 If you're in to badminton or table tennis, North Hill has a huge function hall with a spread of badminton courts and table tennis tables.